Scatter Plot Maker in Excel

 If R² is greater than .80, there is a strong relationship between the two data sets.
 R² close to 1.0 means a perfect fit.

-Example of Scatter Plot Diagram in Excel Created by QI Macros
+Example of an Excel Scatter Plot Diagram Created by QI Macros

 When you think there's a cause-effect link between two indicators (e.g., calories consumed and weight gain) then you can use the scatter plot to prove or disprove it.
 If the points are tightly clustered along the trend line, then there's probably a strong correlation.
 If it looks more like a shotgun blast, there is no correlation.